-I was turning 40 and wanted to do something I had never done before, I guess it was a way to try and prove to myself that I wasn’t getting old.
+Turning 40 is not easy and I wanted to do something I had never done before.
+I guess it was a way to try and prove to myself that I wasn’t getting old.
 I was chatting to a couple of mates about trekked to Everest Base camp and they laughed at me pointing out that I had never done any kind of hiking, let alone multi day trips at altitude.
 “You don’t just rock up and do Base camp, it’s not how it works” they said.
 These comments made me even more determined to do it.

 Those comments sealed the deal.
 That was the adventure I wanted.
 I typed Island Peak into Google and Ian Taylor Trekking’s “Island Peak climb: best footage” video

 came up.
-I was hooked immediately.
+Immediately I was hooked.
 I emailed Laura and got myself a spot.
-I arranged a skype call with Ian to get his approval because not only had I done limited hiking, the ‘Previous Experience’ form (below) I had sent to Laura wasn’t impressive, to say the least.
-I mean I had had a lot of Muay Thai experience but I don’t think that will ‘cut it’ at 6,189m/ 20,305 feet.
+Ian was away on a trip to Kilimanjaro.
+Once he was back we arranged a skype call to get his approval because I only has limited hiking experience.
+The previous experience form (below) that I had sent to Laura wasn’t impressive, to say the least.
+Lots of Muay Thai experience, but not much trekking or climbing.
+I don’t think that will ‘cut it’ at 6,189m/ 20,305 feet.